simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 10 RAG AWS.md

 1. Open `src/main/resources/application.yml`.

 1. **TODO-03:**  Establish the following configuration entries:
-  * Set `spring.application.name` to "Lab9 RAG with Azure" or something similar.
+  * Set `spring.application.name` to "Lab9 RAG with AWS" or something similar.
   * Set `spring.main.web-application-type` to none to run as a non-web application.
 Spring AI applications can run as web applications, but these exercises avoid this distraction.
   * Set `spring.ai.retry.max-attempts` to 1 to fail fast to save time if you have errors.
   * Set `spring.ai.retry.on-client-errors` to false since there is typically no point in retrying a client (vs server) error.
-  * Set `spring.ai.azure.openai.chat.enabled` to true.
-  * Set `spring.ai.azure.openai.endpoint` to the value you established during Azure setup.
-  * Set `spring.ai.azure.openai.chat.options.deployment-name` to the value you establised during setup.
+  * Set `spring.ai.bedrock.titan.chat.enabled` to true to specify use of the Titan chat model.
-  * Set `spring.ai.azure.openai.chat.options.model` to "gpt-35-turbo", or whichever model you have enabled.
+  * Set `spring.ai.bedrock.aws.region` to "us-west-2", or whichever region you have enabled the titan model in.

 ```
 spring:
-  application.name: Lab9 RAG with Azure
+  application.name: Lab9 RAG with AWS
   main.web-application-type: none     # Do not start a web server.
   ai:
     retry:
       max-attempts: 1      # Maximum number of retry attempts.
       on-client-errors: false   # If false, throw a NonTransientAiException, and do not attempt retry for 4xx client error codes.
-    azure:
-      openai:
-        api_key: NEVER-PLACE-SECRET-KEY-IN-CONFIG-FILE
-        endpoint: ENDPOINT-GOES-HERE
+    bedrock:
+      aws.region: us-west-2
+      titan:
         chat:
           enabled: true
-          options:
-            deployment-name: DEPLOYMENT-NAME-GOES-HERE
-            model: gpt-35-turbo
 ```

 9. Open `src/main/java/com.example.Application`.

-10. **TODO-04:** Define a bean method named "vectorStore" of type `VectorStore`.
+1. **TODO-04:** Define a bean method named "vectorStore" of type `VectorStore`.
 The method should accept an `EmbeddingModel` parameter.
 Have it instantiate and return a `new SimpleVectorStore` injected with the given `EmbeddingModel`.
 Use `@Profile` to assign this bean to the **simple-vector-store** profile.

 ```
 	@Bean